DPDK/dpdk/doc/guides/contributing/abi_policy.rst

 not required.
 Though, an API should remain in experimental state for at least one release.
 Thereafter, the normal process of posting patch for review to mailing list can be followed.

+After the experimental tag has been formally removed, a tree/sub-tree maintainer may choose to offer an alias to the experimental tag so as not to break applications using the symbol.
+The alias is then dropped at the declaration of next major ABI version.

 Libraries
 ~~~~~~~~~